Most winglet technologies act on the result.

 Key Engineering Principles

-This architecture allows the wingtip to act as a coordinated aerodynamic structure rather than a simple extension of the wing.
+This architecture enables the wingtip to operate as a coordinated aerodynamic system rather than a simple geometric extension of the wing.

 Every lifting wing produces a pressure difference between its upper and lower surfaces.

-Traditional winglets attempt to mitigate this effect by redirecting the airflow through a single vertical surface.
+Traditional winglets attempt to mitigate this through a single dominant surface.

-While effective to a degree, such configurations concentrate aerodynamic interaction in one dominant structure.
+While effective to a degree, this concentrates aerodynamic interaction rather than distributing it.

 Coordinated surfaces for staged aerodynamic interaction.

-The APC concept treats the wingtip as an aerodynamic interaction system.
+APC treats the wingtip as an aerodynamic interaction system.

-Instead of a single dominant surface, multiple coordinated elements influence the pressure field and vortex development in stages.
+Instead of relying on a single dominant surface, multiple coordinated elements influence pressure distribution and vortex development in stages.

-This staged interaction allows aerodynamic forces to be distributed across the wingtip structure while modifying the formation and interaction of vortex structures.
+This staged interaction distributes aerodynamic forces across the wingtip structure while reshaping vortex formation and wake evolution.

 The result is a more gradual redistribution of aerodynamic energy within the wake.